 Most people think hostels are for the youth on a gap-year but families can stay there too.
 In addition to a unique atmosphere and great location, many hostels actually have facilities catering specifically for family travel.
 Private rooms with up to six beds (and increasingly with en suites) can be booked out for the group.

 What To Eat?

-Talk to the locals: The first thing I do once we have settled into our accommodations is, speak to the locals about the best & cheapest options for restaurants, entertainment, and even lodging.
-They may know a cheaper place to stay in your stop.
+The first thing I do once we have settled into our accommodations is, speak to the locals about the best & cheapest options for restaurants, entertainment, and even lodging.
+They may know a cheaper place to stay at your stop.
 Plus they are the ideal source to find out the best spots and hacks to enjoying them on the cheap!

 Knowing the local language will take you a long way!
 We went to Tbilisi in Georgia and it was a nightmare communicating with the locals as most of them only spoke either Georgian or Russian.
 English speakers were at a premium.
 If you prefer to learn a new language before you travel, my recommendation would be Rocket Languages.

 Traveling with more families or splitting the cost with close friends can help you travel on a budget.
 When you split the cost of something, it works out better for everyone.
 The burden of finding a cheap place to stay isn’t there, and you can spend more time enjoying life.

 As someone who spent close to 20 years working in insurance, I strongly recommend buying travel insurance if you are going on holiday.
 It costs a fraction of your holiday but covers the potential risk of the entire holiday.
 You can read my post on why you need travel insurance.